andelf/nightly-release/README.md

 This action is use to create/update a nightly release.

+- Update Release name with simple template with date
-Change tag to newest.
+- Create/change `nightly` tag to head ref
-Remove old assets, and upload new ones.
+- Remove old assets, and upload new ones

 ## Usage